Carole Lombard: Success in screwball comedies (1934–1935)

 The next films in which Lombard appeared were Henry Hathaway's Now and Forever (1934), featuring Gary Cooper and the new child star Shirley Temple, and Lady by Choice (1934), which was a critical and commercial success.
-The Gay Bride (1934) placed her opposite Chester Morris in a gangster comedy, but this outing was panned by critics.
-After reuniting with George Raft for another dance picture, Rumba (1935), Lombard was given the opportunity to repeat the screwball success of Twentieth Century.
+The Gay Bride (1934) placed her with Chester Morris in a gangster comedy, but it was panned by critics.
+She reunited with George Raft for Rumba (1935) where she was given the opportunity to repeat the screwball success of Twentieth Century.
 In Mitchell Leisen's Hands Across the Table (1935), she portrays a manicurist in search of a rich husband, played by Fred MacMurray.
 Critics praised the film, and Photoplay's reviewer stated that Lombard had reaffirmed her talent for the genre.
 It is remembered as one of her best films, and the pairing of Lombard and MacMurray proved so successful that they made three more pictures together.

-Critical recognition (1936–37)
+Critical recognition (1936–1937)

 Lombard's first film of 1936 was Love Before Breakfast, described by Gehring as "The Taming of the Shrew, screwball style".
 In William K. Howard's The Princess Comes Across, her second comedy with MacMurray, she played a budding actress who wins a film contract by masquerading as a Swedish princess.
-The performance was considered a satire of Greta Garbo, and was widely praised by critics.
+The performance was considered a satire of Greta Garbo and was widely praised by critics.
 Lombard's success continued as she was recruited by Universal Studios to star in the screwball comedy My Man Godfrey (1936).
 William Powell, who was playing the eponymous Godfrey, insisted on her being cast as the female lead; despite their divorce, the pair remained friendly and Powell felt she would be perfect in the role of Irene, a zany heiress who employs a "forgotten man" as the family butler.
 The film was directed by Gregory LaCava, who knew Lombard personally and advised that she draw on her "eccentric nature" for the role.
 She worked hard on the performance, particularly with finding the appropriate facial expressions for Irene.
-My Man Godfrey was released to great acclaim and was a box office hit.
+My Man Godfrey was released to great acclaim and was a box-office hit.
 It received six nominations at the 9th Academy Awards, including Lombard for Best Actress.
 Biographers cite it as her finest performance, and Frederick Ott says it "clearly established [her] as a comedienne of the first rank."